AhmadAFS1/OmniVoice/OmniVoice_local.md

    - 5 seconds of speech
    - 10 seconds of speech

-   Long-form generation is less important than proving the base path can run within mobile constraints.
+   Also include at least one clone-mode test with a supplied `ref_text`, because voice cloning is a hard requirement for the product.

-4. Define a minimum supported device.
+6. Define a minimum supported device.

    Do not judge by a flagship device only.
 Pick the actual lowest-end iPhone and Android device you are willing to support.
 Test on real hardware, not only a simulator.

-5. Use a pass/fail threshold.
+7. Use a pass/fail threshold.

    A practical first target: